 Are you thinking about starting a compost pile to grow great food for your garden’s soil right in your own backyard?
-Are you tired of throwing away kitchen scraps and watching them get carted off to the landfill?
+Here are tips for beginners on how to use and even DIY a compost tumbler.
 There are a lot of composting methods out there but here are 3 reasons to use a compost tumbler!
-Continue reading “3 Reasons to use a Compost Tumbler”
+Continue reading “3 Reasons to Use a Compost Tumbler”

 Did you know maple trees make syrup?
 Crazy, right?
 Did you know you can learn to tap your own maple trees to make syrup?
 Let me share with you what I’ve learned and why I’m NOT tapping my own maple trees (at least, for now).
 Continue reading “Maple Trees Make Syrup”